lazarevtill/jarvis-jetbrains/README.md

 ## About

 <!-- Plugin description -->
-Jarvis is an LLM-powered developer plugin for the JetBrains IDE platform.
-It aims to support developers by leveraging local LLMs only.
-To achieve this, it is integrating with Ollama.
-Jarvis keeps the currently used model in memory for five minutes to reduce loading times.
+Jarvis is an LLM-powered developer plugin for JetBrains IDEs.
+It focuses on local-first AI by integrating with Ollama and keeps the active model in memory for five minutes to reduce loading times.

+Optionally, Jarvis can leverage tools exposed by an MCP (Model Context Protocol) server.
+When the JetBrains "MCP Server" plugin is installed and running, Jarvis auto-detects it and makes its tools available directly in chat so the model can request and use them during a conversation.
 <!-- Plugin description end -->

 ## Installation